The-Nazara-Project/Thanix/README.md

 ## Installation

-Be aware that Thanix currently is only developed on and for Linux distributions.<br>
+> [!Note]
-Support for other operating systems may be available in the future, but currently though it is not guaranteed to work.
+> Thanix is primary developed for Linux distributions.
+Windows and MacOS support are provided "as-is".

 ### Building from source